clippydsdone/clippy-frontend/README.md

 1. **dev**: Contains all the code in the current SCRUM iteration.
 2. **main**: Contains the release for the previous SCRUM iteration.

-There are only 2 temporary branches:
+There are only 2 types of temporary branches:

 1. **feature/(IssueId)-(issue-name)**: Contains current work being developed for the Issue.
 Example of valid feature branch name for issue `Setup repo and wiki` with ID `22` would be `feature/22-setup-repo-and-wiki`
 2. **bugfix/(IssueId)-(issue-name)**: Contains current work being developed for the Issue of type `Bug`.
 Example of valid feature branch name for issue `PDF.js not rendering` with ID `42` would be `bugfix/42-pdf-js-not-rendering`